 - Tangerine Banking: One of the best Canadian online banks.
 Open a Tangerine account with my Orange Key 17330615S1 and get a $50 bonus!

 - Coast Capital: We use Coast Capital as our every day banking.
 We really like it because of the no fee banking Coast Capital offers.

 - Questrade DIY Investing: I have been using Questrade for many years and I think it’s one of the best discount brokers in Canada.
 The trade commission of $4.95 per trade is the lowest in Canada (Wealthsimple Trade has zero commissions but only for select accounts).
 Questrade also offers commission-free ETF trades, which is great when you are building a portfolio with low-cost ETFs.
 Use my referral link to unlock cash bonus, up to $250, depending on the amount you deposit.

-- Dividend Tracking Google Spreadsheet: This is a spreadsheet that I created using Google Spreadsheet to allow you to easily track your dividend portfolio and other important dividend info like price, yield, dividend amount, etc.
+- Dividend Tracking Google Spreadsheet: This is a spreadsheet I created using Google Spreadsheet to allow you to easily track your dividend portfolio and other important dividend info like price, yield, dividend amount, etc.

-- ETF Tracking Google Spreadsheet: This is another spreadsheet that I created that helps you to track and re-balance your ETF portfolio.
+- ETF Tracking Google Spreadsheet: This is another spreadsheet I created that helps you to track and re-balance your ETF portfolio.